dannyradden/single-character-input-boxes/README.md

 Please feel free to submit an issue if you are running into trouble or have an idea for additional functionality!

 ## BUG
-I am aware that there is a bug (mostly seems to occur in Chrome) where if you type to quickly sometimes the selection will spazz out and jump between inputs.
-I think it is a browser bug, but if anybody has any idea how to possibly fix this let me know please!
+I am aware that there is a bug where if you type extremely quickly, sometimes the selection will spazz out and jump between inputs.
+It happens very rarely though, only when you basically spam your keyboard as fast as you can.
+If you have any ideas on how to fix this please let me know!

 ## License
 MIT © [Danny Radden](https://github.com/dannyradden)